Go to Page Main Content

 Take the A or C uptown, and transfer to the 1 at Columbus Circle.

-The 1 train is a local and shares a tunnel and some stations with the 2 and 3 express trains.
-If you are heading uptown to GISS on one of the express trains, you must transfer to a 1 train at either 72nd or 96th St. After 96th St., the 2 and 3 trains veer off to the east and go far away from GISS.
+The 1 train is a local and shares part of its route with the 2 and 3 express trains.
+If you are heading uptown to GISS on the 2 or 3 express train, you must transfer to a 1 train at either West 72nd or West 96th St. Above West 96th St., the 2 and 3 trains veer off to the east and go far away from GISS.
+Likewise, if starting with the A or C train, you must switch to the 1 train at Columbus Circle, as the closest A/C station to GISS is a half mile away.

 When catching any of the above-mentioned trains on your way from Midtown to GISS, you want to take the Uptown train.

 If you have never visited New York before and your subway route to GISS includes a transfer at Times Square, allot yourself some extra time.
-Signs pointing the way to the various subway platforms are prominent, but it nevertheless can seem like a maze of twisty little passages, all alike.
-Things have improved due to the recent massive renovation of the station, but nevertheless.
+And due to its size and several levels, Penn Station is probably worse.
+Signs pointing the way to the various subway platforms are prominent, but these stations nevertheless can seem like a maze of twisty little passages, all alike.

 Bus

-The M60 bus connects the GISS neighborhood with LaGuardia airport.
-The closest stop to GISS is at Broadway and 110th St.
+The M60 Select bus connects the GISS neighborhood with LaGuardia airport.
+The closest stop to GISS is on Broadway at West 116th St., adjacent to the Columbia University campus.
+The M60's Manhattan terminus is at Broadway and West 106th St.